JAS-lzn/marinara/README.md

 # Motivation

 Simply put, I want to try and keep track of the open source printing ecosystem, but it's too scattered to do manually.
-By piling projects together, I'll at least have a vague hope of at least remembering the different projects.
+By piling projects together, I'll at least have a vague hope of remembering the different projects.

 # Local Usage